 - Ensure that the costs of using double windows (heat insulation) do not exceed 1% of the building’s basic cost.

-- The insulation contributes to reducing the percentage of electrical energy consumed in air conditioners at rates ranging between 30 - 40%
+- The insulation contributes to reducing the percentage of electrical energy consumed in air conditioners at rates ranging about 40%

 - The thermal insulation protects buildings from external weather changes that are caused by temperature differences during the day.